Educational Resources for Companion Dog Owners

 • Canine Body Language: A Photography Guide by Brenda Aloff

-As we discuss in the RCO Primer Chapter 4-7, it’s hugely important to learn how to read your dog, to understand what they are thinking and how they are feeling based on the verbal and physical signals they provide.
-As we talk about there, it’s a fool’s errand for most owners to try and memorize a prescriptive list of behaviors to interpret; instead, as we talk about in Chapter 4-8, it’s important to pay attention to your dog, observe them, and let your brain pick up on the patterns in their behavior.
+As we discuss in the Good Owners Guide Chapter 4-7, it’s hugely important to learn how to read your dog, to understand what they are thinking and how they are feeling based on the verbal and physical signals they provide.
+As we talk about there, it’s a fool’s errand for most people to try and memorize a prescriptive list of behaviors to interpret; instead, as we talk about in Chapter 4-8, it’s important to pay attention to your dog, observe them, and let your brain pick up on the patterns in their behavior.
 Even so, it is incredibly helpful to have a starting place in learning what sorts of signals to look for.
 To that end we recommend two fantastic books, both on this list: one by Brenda Aloff, and the other by Roger Abrantes.

 • Dog Language & Psychology